 Rockwall Central Appraisal District Chief Appraiser Ray Helm differed slightly, stating a gradual change could occur.

 “Until something sells in the area the property value will probably be fairly the same,” said Helm.
 “Once we do see some sales transpire that could show a trend, the property value could go up.

 “The reason is that we have to appraise a property at its highest value and best use.
 Until that happens, it will probably still be appraised as single family.”

-- Reward still offered in 2010 murder of Royse City woman
+- Reward remains in effect for 2010 murder case

 Sorry, there are no recent results for popular images.